oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 ```
 {% endraw %}

-The first part of the template contains form fields used for defining query filters.
+The first part of the template contains form fields for defining query filters.
 The second part shows a table of Olympic events obtained from the server.
 Now add the component implementation to the bottom of `src/views/Olympics.vue`, as shown below.

 ```html
 <script>